Ivory Mills

 Ivory Mills is a 14 acre, historic grist mill complex located at White Hall, Harford County, Maryland, United States.
-It consists of six standing 19th century frame buildings and structures: mill, miller's house, barn, corncrib, carriage house, and chicken house.
+It consists of six standing 19th century frame buildings and structures: mill, miller's house, barn, corn crib, carriage house, and chicken house.
 The property also includes the ruins of a stone spring house, and the stone abutments of a frame, Federal-era covered bridge.
-The focus of the complex is the three-story stone and frame mill building built about 1818.
-The ground story is constructed of coursed stone rubble and the upper stories are clapboard.
-The family first started a mill on this site in 1781, and this mill ceased functioning in the 1920s.
+The focus of the complex is the three-story stone and frame mill building built circa 1818.
+The ground story is constructed of coursed stone rubble, and the upper stories from clapboard.
+The family first started a mill on this site in 1781; this particular mill ceased production in the 1920s.

 Ivory Mills was listed on the National Register of Historic Places in 1997.